jonkalev/oldblog/aboutme.md

   My choice to pick up a camera came after having a brain anneursym and stroke.
 In the process of recovering I saw what can best be described as compositions in images before I had never seen, compelling me to photograph them.
 <p>
   Always interested in developing compelling content, especially if it related to rural life and landscapes.
 Always open to ideas.
-I work alone, natural light minimalist approach.
+I work alone, natural light. minimalist approach.
+Little to no editing in post.

   I make no effort to market myself, no cold calls, no promos, etc. just word of mouth or if you stumble upon this site.